MHA Frequently Asked Questions

 Convenience and flexibility are the most common reasons for taking online/hybrid classes.

-Taking classes online/hybrid is ideal for someone who wants to continue working while
+The format is ideal for students who want to continue working while earning graduate

-earning graduate degree.
-Online/hybrid classes allow you to fit school into your schedule
+degree.
+Online/hybrid classes allow you to fit school into your schedule when it works

 What makes the Seton Hall University online/hybrid MHA program unique?

-many participants are mid-career, recent graduates or experienced professionals who
+First, many participants are mid-career, recent graduates or experienced professionals

-share a wealth of practical knowledge in the courses.
-Second, we designed the program
+who share a wealth of practical knowledge in the courses.
+Second, we designed the

-in collaboration with healthcare administrators and academic experts who know what
+program in collaboration with healthcare administrators and academic experts who know

-knowledge and skills you need to move ahead in your career.
-Third, the structure of
+what knowledge and skills you need to move ahead in your career.
+Third, the program's

 If you are still in need of information after reviewing our webpages and these FAQs, please feel free to contact us directly: